Giant anteater: Interactions with humans

-In the mythology and folklore of the indigenous peoples of the Amazon Basin, the giant anteater is depicted as both a trickster and a comical figure due to its appearance.
+In the narratives of the indigenous peoples of the Amazon Basin, the anteater is depicted as both a trickster and a comical figure due to its appearance.
 In one Shipib tale, an anteater stole a jaguar's coat after challenging it to a diving contest and left the jaguar with its own pelt.
-In a Yarabara myth, the evil ogre Ucara is punished by the sun and turned into an anteater so he will have been unable to speak with his long snout and small mouth.
+In a Yarabara tale, the evil ogre Ucara is punished by the sun and turned into an anteater so he will have been unable to speak with his long snout and small mouth.
 The Kayapo people wear masks of various animals and spirits, including the anteater, during naming and initiation ceremonies.
-They believe women who touch anteater masks or men who fall while wearing them would die or be disabled.
+They hold that women who touch anteater masks or men who fall while wearing them would die or be disabled.
 During the Spanish colonization of the Americas, the giant anteater was among the native fauna taken to Europe for display.
 It was popularly thought that there were only female anteaters and they reproduced with their noses, a misconception corrected by naturalist Félix de Azara.

 Although they are usually not a threat to humans, giant anteaters can inflict severe wounds with their front claws.
 Between 2010 and 2012, two hunters were killed by giant anteaters in Brazil; in both cases, the attacks appeared to be defensive behaviors.
 In April 2007, an anteater at the Florencio Varela Zoo slashed and killed a zookeeper with its front claws.